lyndametref/RBoilerplateShinyAppPackage/README.md

 # RBoilerplateShinyAppPackage

-Boiletplate project to create a packaged Shinny App, inlcuding a package compatible file structure and an RStudio Project configured for the build.
+Boilerplate project to create a packaged Shinny App, including a package compatible file structure and an R-Studio Project configured for the build.

 ## Build and Install